 Funetik Aksent: Meowth talks with one of these— even when he's the narrator.

 Future Loser: Ash gets his trainer's license revoked and his Pokemon taken away, becomes more and more delusional as the years pass and in the end only his mother gives a damn about him anymore.
 Poor kid.
 Also Tracey, who gets fired from Professor Oak's lab and spends all his time eating and being fat and useless.

 Generation Xerox: Not just their children, but going back at least three generations.
 Lampshaded by Jessie in "Never Too Late."

-Heel Face Turn: Weevil and Duke, oddly enough.
+Heel-Face Turn: Weevil and Duke, oddly enough.
 Cori spends half her YGO fic series bashing them only to make Weevil into The Woobie and Duke into a halfway decent person.
 Misty and Brock have theirs in her Pokemon fics and eventually hook up.

 Hoist by His Own Petard: Jessiebelle in "Broken Souls".
 A lot of the cardboard villains in Cori's fics tend to get this as well.